-Underwood Creek, Root River, and Direct-to-Lake-Michigan Return Flow

-Return flow will switch discharge up to a maximum amount from the Fox River to the Lake Michigan watershed.
-The return flow management plan is discussed in detail in Section 5 of the Application.
-In general, the return flow management plan provides return flow up to a value of 115 percent of the average day water demand if sufficient water is available at the WWTP.
-Water at the WWTP in excess of this amount will continue to be discharged into the Fox River and meet permit limits.
-The Wisconsin Pollutant Discharge Elimination System (WPDES) values are intended to protect receiving streams.
+Underwood Creek, Root River Alignments 1 and 2, and Direct-to-Lake-Michigan Return Flow The City of Waukesha's return flow management plan goal will provide continuous return of the water at the WWTP (see the Return Flow Plan in Volume 4 of the Application).
+In general, the return flow management plan provides return flow up to the maximum day water demand if sufficient water is available at the WWTP.
+The portion of water at the WWTP in excess of this amount will continue to be discharged into the Fox River and meet permit limits.
+The WPDES values are intended to protect receiving streams.
 Consequently, significant water quality impacts to the Fox River are not anticipated with return flow to the Lake Michigan watershed instead of continuous discharge to the Fox River.